Mercedes EQC review: performance, motor & drive

-The Mercedes EQC has a different character to any of its rivals, but it majors on comfort more than fun
+The Mercedes EQC has a different character to any of its rivals: it majors on comfort more than fun

 |0-62mph||Top speed||Driven wheels||Power|

-Comfort and refinement are clearly the priorities for the EQC; smooth, slick ride comfort and unexceptional if reassuringly neutral handling are what really set it apart from its more enthusiastic-feeling rivals.
-There’s no optional suspension to add, either – this is the quietest and cushiest car in its class as standard.
+Comfort and refinement are clearly the priorities for the EQC; smooth, slick ride comfort – courtesy of the standard-fit, self-levelling air suspension system – and unexceptional if reassuringly neutral handling, are what really set it apart from its more enthusiastic-feeling alternatives.
+Rivalled only by the Audi Q8 e-tron, the EQC is quite simply one of the most cushty, relaxing cars in its class.

 Mercedes EQC 0-62mph, top speed and acceleration

-The Mercedes EQC has a dual-motor setup: one on each axle to deliver four-wheel drive.
-It’s an active setup that sends all power to the more efficient front motor in normal driving conditions, but if you ask for a surge of acceleration or encounter a trickier surfaces, the rear motor will kick in to give the best possible traction and stability.
+The EQC has a dual-motor setup: one on each axle to deliver four-wheel drive.
+It’s an active setup that sends all power to the more efficient front motor in normal driving, but if you ask for a surge of acceleration or encounter a slippery surface, the rear motor will kick in to give the best possible traction and stability.

 In This Review

-- 4Electric motor, drive & performance - currently readingThe Mercedes EQC has a different character to any of its rivals, but it majors on comfort more than fun
+- 4Performance, motor & drive - currently readingThe Mercedes EQC has a different character to any of its rivals: it majors on comfort more than fun